Priority Attributes In TestNG

 - Small letter alphabets will be the fourth priority.

-But sometimes we want to execute those methods in a specific order, or we have to give precedence to certain test methods over others.
-For the handle, such scenarios TestNG provide a Priority Attributes with inside the @Test annotation.
-By mentioning the priority value using Priority Attributes, we can execute those methods as per our needs.
+But sometimes, we want to execute those methods in a specific order, or we have to give precedence to certain test methods over others.

 Things To Remember About Priority Attributes

-- You need to mention the “priority” in the small letter as it is case sensitive.
+- You must mention the “priority” in the small letter as it is case-sensitive.

-- Priority Attributes is applicating for those methods which are annotated by @Test
+- Priority Attributes are applied for those methods that @Test annotates.

 - The Priority value should be an integer value.
-That may ve a negative, zero, or a positive value.
+That may be a negative, zero, or positive value.

 - If priority is set for the methods, then the execution will start from lowest to highest priority.

-Now let us understand the execution flow when few methods are set with priority and some without priority.
+Let us understand the execution flow when a few methods are set with priority and some without priority.

-The below program, we will see hows the execution flow when multiple methods are set with the same priority:
+In the below program, we will see how the execution flows when multiple methods are set with the same priority:

 We have discussed in detail how inheritance works with TestNG in detail.
-If you have not to check that, then you can follow that link.
-Now we are going to see how the default priority works with inheritance.
+If you have not checked that, then you can follow that link.
+Now, we will see how the default priority works with inheritance.

 Superclass:

-package PriorityExamples; import org.testng.annotations.Test; public class SuperTestNGClass { @Test public void $MethodOfSuper() { System.out.println("Dollar Method of super class"); } @Test public void AskSuperClass() { System.out.println("Capital letter method of super class"); } }
+package com.softwaretestingo.testng.attributes; import org.testng.annotations.Test; public class PrioritySuperClass { @Test public void $MethodOfSuper() { System.out.println("Dollar Method of super class"); } @Test public void AskSuperClass() { System.out.println("Capital letter method of super class"); } }

 Child Class:

-package PriorityExamples; import org.testng.annotations.Test; // Inheritance public class PriorityExample extends SuperTestNGClass { @Test public void PrintMethod() { System.out.println("Capital P method"); } @Test public void printMethod() { System.out.println("Small P method"); } @Test public void _Method() { System.out.println("Underscore method"); } @Test public void $Method() { System.out.println("Dollar method"); } }
+package com.softwaretestingo.testng.attributes; import org.testng.annotations.Test; public class PriorityChildClass extends PrioritySuperClass { @Test public void PrintMethod() { System.out.println("Capital P method"); } @Test public void printMethod() { System.out.println("Small P method"); } @Test public void _Method() { System.out.println("Underscore method"); } @Test public void $Method() { System.out.println("Dollar method"); } }

-I hope after reading the article about Priority Attributes, you can learn how you can use the Priority Attributes as per your requirement.
-We also know how you are using these Priority Attributes when you writing the automation script.
+After reading the article about priority attributes, I hope you can learn how to use them as per your requirements.
+We also know how you use these Priority Attributes when writing the automation script.

 Hi Team,